Christine1230/Users-Doc/docs/source/FOR USER.md

    If user has previously registered an account, he can log in directly.
 If user doesn't have an account, he can click 'Sign Up' to register first.
 After logging in, user will be redirected back to the original page.

-2. Retrieve the data as needed and download the data
+2. Search and download data

 - Search&Match (Take 'Rock Data' as an example)